suffolklibraries/sljekyll/health/open-space/chantry-yp/index.md

 Free refreshments and cold drinks will be provided.

-If you have any questions please do get in touch, or just come along to a session on Thursdays from 3:30pm-5:30pm **starting 25 April** at [Chantry Library](/libraries/chantry-library/)!
+If you have any questions please do get in touch, or just come along to a session on Thursdays from 3:30pm-5:30pm at [Chantry Library](/libraries/chantry-library/)!
 You can come and just listen if you prefer and drop in and out as you please.

 We've made a plan for the first few weeks to get the group up and running, but what happens after that is up to you!